wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 sidebar_label: "PDF preview"
 ---
 ---
-import PdfPreview from '/learn/assets/pdf-preview-and-download.png';
+import PdfPreview from '/learn/assets/pdf_preview_and_download.png';
+import PdfDownloadNotification from '/learn/assets/pdf_download_notification.png';
-import CreatePrefab from '/learn/assets/create-pdf-preview-prefab.png' import SelectWidget from '/learn/assets/select-custom-widget.png' import CreateProperties from '/learn/assets/add-link-and-password-property.png' import AddPackages from '/learn/assets/Pdf_dependencies.png' import AddProperty from '/learn/assets/Pdf_prefab_properties.png' import BindProperties from '/learn/assets/bind-link-and-password-properties.png' import DialogBox from '/learn/assets/password-dialog-box.png' import Password from '/learn/assets/add-password-expression.png' import ImplementPrefab from '/learn/assets/implement-prefab-to-project.png' import PdfPreviewNative from '/learn/assets/PdfPreview_native_module.png' import PdfPreviewWeb from '/learn/assets/PdfPreview_web_module.png' import PdfPreviewPrefab from '/learn/assets/PdfPreview_prefab_script.png'
+import CreatePrefab from '/learn/assets/create_pdf_preview_prefab.png' import SelectWidget from '/learn/assets/select-custom-widget.png' import CreateProperties from '/learn/assets/add-link-and-password-property.png' import AddPackages from '/learn/assets/Pdf_dependencies.png' import AddProperty from '/learn/assets/Pdf_prefab_properties.png' import BindProperties from '/learn/assets/bind_link_and_password_properties.png' import DialogBox from '/learn/assets/password-dialog-box.png' import Password from '/learn/assets/add-password-expression.png' import ImplementPrefab from '/learn/assets/implement-prefab-to-project.png' import PdfPreviewNative from '/learn/assets/PdfPreview_native_module.png' import PdfPreviewPrefab from '/learn/assets/PdfPreview_prefab_script.png'

 Viewing PDFs without leaving the mobile app offers ability for developers to keep their users in the app's context.
 It is possible to let PDF file download to the phone and have the user open it using a different app.
 That may not be best user experience for an app.
 Not all users may know how to locate and open the PDF file in a different app.